A fast, minimalist, and remarkably extensible cross-platform text editor

 Exhaustive API Documentation

 Since Textadept is entirely scriptable with Lua, its API is heavily documented.
-This documentation is located in the doc/api/ directory (also available online), and is the ultimate resource on scripting Textadept.
+This documentation is also located in doc/, is available online, and is the ultimate resource on scripting Textadept.
 (The editor’s Lua internals also provide abundant scripting examples.)

 This reference contains a wealth of knowledge on how to script and configure Textadept using Lua.
 It groups the editor’s rich API into a series of tasks in a convenient and easy-to-use manner.
 It serves as the perfect complement to Textadept’s Manual and API documentation.